neurosnap/zmx

 Host = d.* HostName 192.168.1.xxx

 Now you can use the autossh tool to make your ssh connections auto-reconnect.
-For example, if you have a laptop and close/open your laptop lid it will automatically reconnect all your ssh connections:
+For example, if you have a laptop and close/open your lid it will automatically reconnect all your ssh connections:

 autossh -M 0 -q d.termOr create an alias/abbr: